brainhubeu/hadron/packages/hadron-logger/README.md

 ## Overview

-Hadron Logger provides option to replace default hadron logger ([bunyan](https://github.com/trentm/node-bunyan)) to the one of your choice.
+Hadron Logger provides an option to replace the default hadron logger ([bunyan](https://github.com/trentm/node-bunyan)) to the one of your choice.

 ## Installation